Dr. Luke

-Lukasz Sebastian Gottwald (born September 26, 1973), known professionally as Dr. Luke, Tyson Trax, and Made in China, is an American record producer and songwriter.
-His professional music career began in the late-night television sketch comedy Saturday Night Live as its house band's lead guitarist in 1997 and producing remixes for artists such as Bon Jovi and Gravediggaz.
-He came into music prominence in 2004 for producing Kelly Clarkson's single "Since U Been Gone" with Swedish record producer Max Martin.
+Łukasz Sebastian Gottwald (born September 26, 1973), known professionally as Dr. Luke, Tyson Trax, and Made in China, is an American musician, songwriter, and record producer.
+He began his professional music career as the Saturday Night Live Band's lead guitarist in 1996.
+He gained prominence in 2004 for producing Kelly Clarkson's single "Since U Been Gone" with Swedish record producer Max Martin, and later collaborated with Canadian producer Cirkut and fellow American Benny Blanco.

-Gottwald continued to co-write and produce commercially successful records such as "Who Knew" (2006) for Pink, "Girlfriend" (2007) for Avril Lavigne, and "I Kissed a Girl" (2008) for Katy Perry, before leaving Saturday Night Live and reuniting with Clarkson for "My Life Would Suck Without You" (2009).
-As the founder of Kemosabe Records, Gottwald has signed artists such as Kesha, Doja Cat, Juicy J, R. City, Lil Bibby, and Elliphant.
+Gottwald continued to co-write and produce commercially successful songs such as "Who Knew" (2006) for Pink, "Girlfriend" (2007) for Avril Lavigne, and "I Kissed a Girl" (2008) for Katy Perry, before leaving Saturday Night Live and reuniting with Clarkson for "My Life Would Suck Without You" (2009).
+As the founder of both Kemosabe Records and Amigo Records, Gottwald has signed artists such as Kesha, Doja Cat, Becky G, Juicy J, R. City, and Lil Bibby to the former, as well as Kim Petras and Joy Oladokun to the latter.

-Gottwald's work has been recognized with various music industry awards.
-Billboard named him one of the top performing producers of the 2000s.
-The American Society of Composers, Authors and Publishers awarded him Producer and Songwriter of the Year honors from 2009 to 2011.
-At the 53rd Grammy Awards, he was nominated for a Grammy Award for Producer of the Year, Non-Classical, and Perry's Teenage Dream was nominated for Album of the Year.
+In 2014 Gottwald was involved in a series of lawsuits with Kesha, in which she alleged abuse and employment discrimination whilst he claimed breach of contract and defamation.
+The case was settled out of court in June 2023.

-In October 2014, Kesha initiated a series of lawsuits, alleging sexual assault and abuse by Gottwald.
+Gottwald owns two publishing companies, Kasz Money Publishing, for his own songs, and Prescription Songs, which employs other songwriters.
+As of January 2011, he has garnered 21 Top 40 Billboard Hot 100 singles, becoming the producer with the third most such hits since the charts were created.
+Billboard named him one of the top performing producers of the 2000s, and the American Society of Composers, Authors and Publishers named him Producer and Songwriter of the Year from 2009 to 2011.
+At the 53rd Annual Grammy Awards, he was nominated for a Grammy Award for Producer of the Year, Non-Classical, and Perry's Teenage Dream was nominated for Album of the Year.

 Early life

-Łukasz Sebastian Gottwald was born in Providence, Rhode Island.
-He is Jewish.
+Gottwald was born in Providence, Rhode Island.
 His father, Janusz Jerzy Gottwald, was an architect who was born in Łask, Poland.
-Gottwald spent many of his formative years in New York City.
-He had originally wanted to be a drummer, but his parents refused to allow a drum kit in the house.
-At 13, he picked up his older sister's guitar and taught himself how to play.
+Growing up, Gottwald identified as Jewish and spent many of his formative years in New York City.
+He wanted to be a drummer, but his parents refused to allow a drum kit in the house.
+At 13, he picked up his older sister's guitar and taught himself to play.
 As a teenager, Gottwald would "listen to bad music over and over, if there was a guitar part [he] admired, so [he] could figure out what the guitar player was doing right."